 2. Create college-career readiness indicators in lockstep with your community

-What does college and career readiness mean in your district?
-When building your vision, it's essential to engage the community.
+When building your vision for college-career readiness, it's essential to engage the community.

-At Gresham-Barlow School District (OR), for example, district leaders worked on a "portrait of a graduate" in close collaboration with the district board, community partners, families, and students.
+At Gresham-Barlow School District, for example, district leaders worked on a "portrait of a graduate" in close collaboration with the district board, community partners, families, and students.
 As Lisa Riggs, assistant superintendent of curriculum, instruction, and assessment at Gresham-Barlow, put it:

 This process resulted in six learner profiles for students at Gresham-Barlow: